 Does beer get better as it ages?
 It’s a trick question!
 See, I didn’t say ‘with aging.’
 And I didn’t say “older beer is better.”
 I said “as it ages.”
 Many people think that beer gets better with age.
 This one, then, is a myth within a myth.

-Bottled beer, once you purchase it, doesn't usually get better as it ages.
+Bottled beer, once you purchase it, doesn’t usually get better with age.

 However, the term aging, when applied to alcoholic beverages, usually means a deliberate process.
 When you think about “aging wine” you are thinking of something that is done on purpose to enhance the flavor of the wine.
 And, as you know, some wines are aged for many, many years.
 But the same myth applies to both wine and beer.

 It is a myth that all wine is meant to be aged for years and years and that all wine will be better the longer it is aged.
 Many wines, and the vast majority of the wine we buy today, is meant to be consumed very soon after it is bottled, and will not age well in the bottle at all.
 It will become stale and undrinkable.
 Any aging is done before the wine leaves the winery and this may be a short period, as well.
 Do not think you can buy a $15 dollar bottle of wine and age it for ten years to end up with a $200 bottle of wine.

 Newly brewed beer put into a bottle is green beer.
 It is not quite ready to drink.
 So, most bottled beers need a relatively short period of bottle aging, or a maturation period.
 This may be one to two weeks, and sometimes up to a few months.
 Anything longer than this, and the beer starts to go stale.

 Some few beers may hold up well up to a year.